-\Gunlake Quarries owned residence
+^{}Gunlake Quarries owned residence

-6.3.5 Dust Deposition Monitoring Results
+6.4.5 Dust Deposition Monitoring Results

-Table 6.9 includes the dust fallout data for the reporting period which is shown graphically in Graph 6.5.
+Table 6.9 includes the dust fallout data for the reporting period which is shown graphically in Graph 6.5 with the annual rolling average shown in Graph 6.6.
 Dust deposition levels are monitored by Gunlake at three locations in the vicinity of the quarry.
 Dust Deposition Gauge 1 (DDG1) is located to the northeast of the quarry, DDG2 to the south and DDG3 to the northeast.
 Monitoring has been undertaken on a monthly basis continually since 2007 and the locations of the monitoring sites are shown on Figure 2.